-Foreign Substance
+9.5 Foreign Substance

-a.
-No member of the defensive team shall, at any time during the game, be permitted to use any foreign substance on the ball.
+9.5.1 No member of the defensive team shall, at any time during the game, be permitted to use any foreign substance on the ball.

 Note: If any defensive team member continues to place a foreign substance on the ball, the pitcher shall be ejected from the game.